Flu season is now in flu swing.

 This combined report shows that the CDC anticipated similar or fewer total hospitalizations due to these three viruses compared to the previous season.
 In a late October update, the CDC continued to uphold their earlier assessment, noting that overall respiratory virus activity remained low at that time.

-Looking specifically at flu activity, as of late October, flu cases have risen slightly since the summer; however, the rates remain below the national baseline.
+Looking specifically at flu activity, as of late December, flu cases have risen quickly since early December across the country since the fall; rates are well above the national baseline.

 The CDC has noted that its outlook reports on respiratory virus season have been based on historical data, modeling of different scenarios and consultations with experts.
-Ultimately, the impact of the current flu season will depend on the predominant flu strains that circulate over the next few months, as well as the immunity that people have to the flu virus subtypes in circulation and the effectiveness of flu vaccines against those subtypes.
+Ultimately, the impact of the current flu season will depend on the predominant flu strains that circulate, as well as the immunity that people have to the flu virus subtypes in circulation and the effectiveness of flu vaccines against those subtypes.
 Flu vaccines for the 2024–2025 flu season have been updated to match the viruses that are expected to circulate.

 “[T]here are a lot of assumptions that go into a projection,” noted CDC Director Mandy Cohen, M.D., M.P.H., at an August press conference.
 “Say, for example, the number of people who ultimately get vaccinated against flu, COVID, and RSV is lower than expected—then that could mean more hospitalizations, not fewer.”

-The bottom line: Make a plan for flu prevention
+The bottom line: There's still time to get a flu shot

 Most people who get the flu will not need medical care or antiviral medication.
 However, if you develop symptoms of the flu and are at higher risk for serious complications from the flu—or if you become very sick or concerned about your symptoms—call your healthcare provider.